panva/node-oidc-provider/docs/README.md

     rejectedClaims: [], // array of strings, claim names the end-user has not granted },

-  // meta is a free object you may store alongside an authorization.
-It can be useful
-  // during the interaction check to verify information on the ongoing session.
-  meta: {
-    // object structure up-to-you
-  },

   ['custom prompt name resolved']: {},
 }